Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Child image 1 33feeeb0800ad69ac23814e69c489c2b 390b6968dfb5d755be2415e4e16898ef 6c0c164bd2b597ee32b68b8b5755bd2e

-We installed three rainwater planters and one extra-large planter, all connected to the school’s roof water downpipes to help slow the flow.
-These units also serve as valuable habitats for wildlife which supports local biodiversity while offering hands-on learning opportunities for students.
+As part of the scheme, we installed three rainwater planters and one extra-large planter, all connected to the school’s roof downpipes.
+These features help to slow the flow of rainwater, reducing surface water runoff.
+They also double as vibrant habitats for wildlife - supporting local biodiversity while offering hands-on learning opportunities for students.

-In addition, we constructed a swale and enlarged the existing pond at the school, which further aids in flood resilience and provides an interactive way for students to engage with sustainable water management.
-Within the playground, we installed a tree pit and underground storage and collaborated with students to redesign the playground markings, creating an engaging and functional outdoor space.
-We also improved drainage across the site by installing new channel drains in the school car park and resurfacing the area.
+Within the playground, we installed a tree pit with underground water storage and worked with students to redesign the playground markings - creating a space that’s both fun and functional.
+We also improved drainage across the site by installing new channel drains and resurfacing the school car park.

 Scheme visuals